Serving all people by providing personalized health and wellness through exemplary care, education and research.

 It may also be used to check tumors and other conditions of the abdomen before and after treatment.
 Or it can be done to guide the needle during biopsies and other procedures.
 A biopsy is when a small piece of tissue is removed so it can be examined in the lab.

-People taking the medicine metformin or Glucophage for diabetes should alert their health care provider before having IV contrast.
+People taking the medicine metformin for diabetes should alert their healthcare provider before having IV contrast.
 It can cause a rare condition called metabolic acidosis.
-If you take metformin, you will be asked to stop taking it 24 hours before and 48 hours after your CT scan.
+If you take metformin, you will be asked to stop taking it 48 hours before your CT scan.
 A blood test may be needed before you can start taking metformin again.

 Certain things may make a CT scan of the abdomen less accurate.
 These include: